-Nothing in this Ordinance shall be construed to affect any of the Douglass Township's requirements regarding stormwater matters that do not conflict with the provisions of this Ordinance, such as local stormwater management design criteria (e.g., inlet spacing, inlet type, collection system design and details, outlet structure design, etc.).
-Conflicting provisions in other municipal ordinances or regulations shall be construed to retain the requirements of this Ordinance addressing state water quality requirements.
+Nothing in this Ordinance shall be construed to affect any of the Douglass Township's requirements regarding stormwater matters that do not conflict with the provisions of this Ordinance, such as local stormwater management design criteria (e.g., inletspacing, inlettype, collection system design and details, outlet structure design, etc.).
+Conflicting provisions in other Township ordinances or regulations shall be construed to retain the requirements of this Ordinance addressing state water quality requirements.